 If your request to void the election is made timely and the SBA agrees the election will be voided, you will be required to sign a release and return it to the SBA prior to the election being officially voided.
 You will acknowledge in the release that failure to return a signed release by the requested due date will result in the original election's being reinstated.
 You will have until your choice period deadline date to make a new election.
 If your choice period has ended, you will have one calendar month to make a new election.
-Failure to make a new election will result in your defaulting into the Pension Plan.
+Failure to make a new election will result in your defaulting into the Investment Plan, or Pension Plan (if filling a Special Risk position).
 Note: If you had elected the FRS Investment Plan or the FRS Hybrid Option and decided to remain in the FRS Pension Plan, there is no need to make another election because you are already in the FRS Pension Plan, your election to the FRS Investment Plan or the FRS Hybrid Option having been voided.

 An employee filling a regularly established position shall be enrolled on the first day of employment, even if the employee is serving a probationary period.

 No. You will have one opportunity to choose between the two plans during your choice period.
 After your choice period, you may exercise a second and final opportunity to change your plan at any time during your active FRS career.